mastrojs/mastrojs.github.io/data/blog/2025-10-27-what-learned-porting-from-deno-to-node-js.md

 ## Deno namespace adieu

 So I got to work.
-Targeting Node.js v24 (which will gratuate to LTS this month), we got builtin TypeScript type-stripping, `--watch` flag, a test runner, and `URLPattern` support.
+Targeting Node.js v24 LTS, we got builtin TypeScript type-stripping, `--watch` flag, a test runner, and `URLPattern` support.
 The first step was obviously to remove all calls to functions in the `Deno` namespace (like `Deno.readTextFile`), and replace them with the Node.js equivalents, which run just fine in Deno as well.
 This was mostly painless.

 Pretty much the only case where I decided to still use a Deno-only function when it was available was for writing a stream to a file.
 Because look at that – please let me know if there's a better way!